 |Celebrating Women's Day|

-The upheaval of the sixties and the women’s movement of the seventies finally brought about the lasting changes that many of our grandmothers and great-grandmothers had started fighting for in the early 1900’s.
+The upheaval of the 1960s and the women’s movement of the 1970s finally brought about the lasting changes that many of our grandmothers and great-grandmothers had started fighting for in the early 1900’s.

 |National Women's History Project|

 Although times have changed, they still remain the same.
 You will find the women of the cemetery usually bear one of these descriptive names on their stones to describe their station in life; daughter, sister, aunt, wife, mother, grandmother, widow.
 On older stones, the term consort or relict was used to describe the woman’s marital status.

 Most of the other relationship terms used to describe a woman remain the same.
 They can give us more insight into the lives of our female ancestors, and yet, it seems, never quite enough ...

 Charlotte Snyder was a daughter.
 Unfortunately we do not know whose daughter, nor do we know the exact dates of her birth or death.